Simon-He95/pi/README.md

 ```
 export PI_COLOR=red # loadingstyle color
 export PI_SPINNER=star # loadingstyle
+export PI_DEFAULT=pnpm # If the current project does not set the installed package manager, you can set the default installation here
 ```

 - 70+ types of styles, from [cli-spinners](https://jsfiddle.net/sindresorhus/2eLtsbey/embedded/result/)，You can choose to fill in the name in PI_SPINNER.